Coldcard/firmware/docs/upgrade-recovery.md

 All DFU files will be considered, but you must provide the firmware file that you were attempting to upgrade to during the power failure, because the "world checksum" is calculated for each image found on the card.
-You will not be able to substitue a newer version of firmware.
+You will not be able to substitute a newer version of firmware.
 Of course, firmware factory signatures are checked as well.